Skip to main content

 When static CPU allocation causes a job to fail from resource contention, Slurm drains the Node with the reason batch job complete failure.
 This message can be misleading because it doesn’t point to the underlying CPU pinning by the kubelet.

-Prevent CPU allocation draining Nodes
+Prevent Node drains from static CPU allocation

 Switch Pods to Burstable QoS